Bitmap versus vector graphics

 • JPEG: or rather the JFIF file format, which is mainly used for internet graphics

-• PICT: file format that can contain both bitmap and vector data but that is mainly used on Macintosh computers and is not very suitable for prepress.
+• PICT: a file format that can contain both bitmap and vector data but that is mainly used on Macintosh computers and is not very suitable for prepress.

 • PSD: the native file format of Adobe Photoshop (which can also contain vector data such as clipping paths)